 Q. Do we need to be at home while the work is being done?

 A. It is not necessary while the work is being performed.
 It is a good idea to be there the day work begins or to be reachable by phone if there are any questions that need to be addressed.

 Q. Do you really provide free, no-obligation estimates?

 A. Absolutely – we value each of our potential customers, and it is no inconvenience whatsoever to come have a look at your siding project.
 We sincerely appreciate the opportunity to provide you with a complimentary estimate for the work that you might require.
 Our experienced estimators will come out and evaluate your situation and provide an honest assessment including what OHE would recommend.

 Q. Do you clean-up around our home once you’ve finished?

 A. OHE will rake and sweep all debris from around the house (sidewalks, driveways, etc.).
 Then we’ll use nail magnets to find and pick up all nails.
 Lastly, we’ll perform a final inspection of your new siding and your grounds to assure your complete satisfaction.

 Q. Do you carry workers’ compensation insurance or liability insurance?

 A. OHE is fully insured for both workers’ compensation and general liability coverage.
-What this means to you is that you will never be responsible for any of these expenses.
+What this means to you is that you will never be responsible for any liability for claims in the event of an accident on your project.
 We will be happy to provide certificates of insurance for you.